najaflali/docs.telebugs.com/src/notifications-00.md

 - Error reoccurs after resolution.
 - Frequency exceeds threshold (e.g., >10 in 5 minutes).

-Projects can disable channels individually.
+Projects can disable channels individually (see [Project Settings][1]).
 Users can opt out per project in their profile.

 See sub-sections for setup.

+[1]: /projects-04-project-settings.md